Understanding Marijuana Withdrawal

-|Day 1||During the first day of withdrawal from marijuana, feelings such as irritability, anxiety and insomnia are common.|
+|Day 1||During the first day of withdrawal from Marijuana, feelings such as irritability, anxiety, and insomnia are common.|

 |Days 2 – 3||This period is typically the peak of withdrawal symptoms.
 Cravings can be strong, so relapse is most likely during this time.
-Sweating, chills and stomach pains have also been reported during this period.|
+Sweating, chills, and stomach pains have also been reported during this period.|

 |Days 4 – 14||Over the next several weeks, symptoms generally improve.
 However, depression can set in as brain chemistry changes and adapts to functioning without THC.
 Marijuana cravings may still be present as well.|

-|Days 15+||Most, if not all, symptoms should be gone by week three.
-Those with severe psychological addictions have reported feelings of depression and anxiety for up to several months after discontinuing marijuana use.|
+|Days 15+||Most, if not all, symptoms should be gone by week 3.
+Those with severe psychological addictions have reported feelings of depression and anxiety for up to several months after discontinuing Marijuana use.|